Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: INTRODUCTION

+The goal of \emph{face verification} is to determine automatically whether two face images belong to the same person.
+The state-of-the-art algorithms for face verification are based on embedding models that use deep convolutional neural networks (e.g., \cite{schroff2015facenet,deng2019arcface,wang2018cosface,liu2017sphereface}) to map face images into an embedding space such that multiple embeddings from the same person are close together and embeddings from different people are far apart.
+Deep embedding models can be used to measure the similarity between two inputs, even when they come from classes not seen during training.
+Current research in face verification is diverse, including equity in face verification accuracy \cite{nagpal2019deep,wang2020mitigating,ryu2017inclusivefacenet}, multimodal representations \cite{al2018multimodal,al2020multi,shyam2015identifying}, 3-dimensional face verification, partial face verification \cite{lei2016two,elmahmudi2019deep,he2018dynamic,duan2018topology}, loss function design \cite{hadsell2006dimensionality, schroff2015facenet,hermans2017defense,deng2019arcface}, large-scale datasets \cite{cao2018vggface2,guo2016ms,chung2018voxceleb2}, and network architectures \cite{cao2018pose,deng2019retinaface}.

+{\bf Contribution}: Our paper focuses on \emph{harnessing auxiliary emotion label information} to construct an embedding space that can better explain the intra-class variance and thus better separate different classes (i.e., face IDs).
+Could training with these auxiliary labels result in a more accurate face verification system?
+To date, few works have investigated this question.
+In particular, we propose several novel geometry-constraining loss functions to encourage structure in the alignment of examples with the same face emotion labels by explicitly using either manually annotated or automatically detected emotion information.

-Let each example (e.g., face image, audio recording) be denoted by $x$.
+{\bf Notation}: Let each example (face) be denoted by $x$.
 The embedding function $f$ maps $x$ into an embedding vector $y$.
-The one-shot class label (e.g., identity of the person) of $x$ is denoted by $c(x)$, and the auxiliary label (e.g., facial expression, auditory emotion) of $x$ is denoted by $e(x)$.
+The one-shot class label (identity of the person) of $x$ is denoted by $c(x)$, and the auxiliary label (facial expression) of $x$ is denoted by $e(x)$.